coinable/morphosis/README.md

 # Morphosis
 Morphosis is a metadata resource for Coinable which contains different jsons and metadatas that are fetched for different internal processes and/or flows.

+## How to add yout NFT collection to `collections.json` for gated payments on Coinable
 To add a new collection to Morphosis's `collections.json` please use the following structure